Skip to Content

 8. 3D Metal Sonic

-For this popular craft, have the children trace their hands several times on construction paper, then cut them out and glue them to posterboard.
+For this popular craft, have the children trace their hands several times on construction paper, then cut them out and glue them onto a poster board.

 The cutouts from the finished page should then be glued to the finger sections of the hand cutouts, making Sonic look even bigger and more formidable!

-Next, fold another piece of construction paper into the shape of a paper hat with a large pom-pom stapled to its point.
+Next, fold another piece of construction paper into a paper hat shape, with a large pom-pom stapled to its point.

 Add this to the poster, and it becomes outstanding 3D art to display anywhere!